dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 * FourNsIntervalLength - This is the length of each of the 4Ns intervals inspected.

-* FourNsIntervalNumber - How many 4Ns were inspected.
+* FourNsIntervalNumber - How many 4Ns intervals were inspected.
 The first interval inspected goes from 4Ns = 0 to 4Ns = FourNsIntervalLength, the second interval goes from 4Ns = FourNsIntervalLength to 4Ns = 2*FourNsIntervalLength

 ## 6) Calculate L and mean recombination rate from genomic data